Policy on Corrections and Peer Review Appeals

 Peer review appeals and author complaints

-We follow the Committee on Publication Ethics (COPE) guidelines on appeals to editorial decisions and complaints about the management of the peer review process.
+Journal of Plastic Surgery and Hand Surgery (JPHS) adheres to the guidelines provided by the Committee on Publication Ethics (COPE) regarding appeals of editorial decisions and complaints concerning the management of the peer review process.

-The editors don’t expect frequent appeals and rarely reverse the original decisions.
-The decision to reject a manuscript will often involve the editor’s judgment of priority/ importance/relevance.
-These are things which authors usually cannot address through an appeal.
-However, if you believe that there is a case to be made for a genuine appeal please submit an appeal letter to the editorial office detailing the basis for the appeal.
-Should you as an author wish to comment on aspects of the journal’s editorial management, you are welcome to submit such a comment to the editorial office.
+Please note that appeals are infrequent, and the original decisions are seldom reversed by the editors.
+The decision to reject a manuscript often involves the editor's judgment of priority, importance, and relevance, factors that authors typically cannot address through an appeal.
+However, if you believe there is a valid case for an appeal, we encourage you to submit an appeal letter to the editorial office, outlining the basis for your appeal.
+If you are an author and wish to provide feedback on aspects of the journal's editorial management, we welcome your comments, and you may submit them to the editorial office.